Mixed Hodge Structures on Alexander Modules: Real Mixed Hodge Complexes on Smooth Varieties

 and we have Hodge filtration $F^{\lc}$, defined to be the trivial filtration.

 \begin{thm} The triple

 where $\calE^\bullet_U$ is the real de Rham complex and $\alpha$ is represented by:

-determines an $\R$-mixed Hodge complex of sheaves on $X$. \end{thm} \begin{proof} This is the content of \cite[Proposition-Definition 4.11]{peters2008mixed} except that here we work over $\R$ instead of $\Q$.
+determines an $\R$-mixed Hodge complex of sheaves on $X$.
+We will refer to it as the \textbf{Hodge-de Rham complex} of $(X,D)$. \end{thm} \begin{proof} This is the content of \cite[Proposition-Definition 4.11]{peters2008mixed} except that here we work over $\R$ instead of $\Q$.
 Notice that we do not need derived pushforwards, because the objects being pushed forward are complexes of soft sheaves. \end{proof}

 \begin{remk} All the complexes of sheaves appearing in \eqref{eqmorphisms} are cdgas over $\C$ except the first one, and the morphisms are morphisms of sheaves of cdgas.
 Furthermore, all filtrations are cdga-filtrations.
-In other words, $\calH dg^\bullet(X\, \log D)$ is a multiplicative $\R$-mixed Hodge complex of sheaves.$\sslash$ \end{remk}
+In other words, $\calH dg^\bullet(X\, \log D)$ is a multiplicative $\R$-mixed Hodge complex of sheaves. \end{remk}

-\subsection{Rational Mixed Hodge Complexes on Smooth Varieties}
+\section{Rational Mixed Hodge Complexes on Smooth Varieties}

-\textit{Throughout this subsection let $k = \Q$, let $U$ denote a smooth complex algebraic variety, and $X$ denote good compactification of $U$ with simple normal crossing divisor $D = X\setminus U$.
+\textit{Throughout this section let $k = \Q$, let $U$ denote a smooth complex algebraic variety, and $X$ denote good compactification of $U$ with simple normal crossing divisor $D = X\setminus U$.
 Let $j\colon U \rightarrow X$ denote the inclusion.} In \cite[Section 4.4]{peters2008mixed} the authors define a multiplicative $\Q$-mixed Hodge complex of sheaves associated to the log de Rham complex whose pseudo-morphism is actually a morphism.
 The rational component of this mixed Hodge complex is perhaps less familiar than the de Rham complex, which is the reason we have separately considered the real case.

 Let us outline the $\Q$-mixed Hodge complex.
 Let $\calO_X$ denote the sheaf of holomorphic functions on $X$.
 Let $\calO_U^*$ denote the sheaf of invertible holomorphic functions on $U$.
 Let $\calM_{X,D}^{\mathrm{gp}}$ be the sheaf of abelian groups associated to $\calM_{X,D} = \calO_X \cap j_*\calO_U^*$, defined by the following universal property: there is a universal map $c\colon\calM_{X,D}\rightarrow \calM_{X,D}^{\mathrm{gp}}$ such that every homomorphism of monoid sheaves from $\calM_{X,D}$ to a sheaf of groups on $X$ factorizes uniquely over $c$.
 In other words, $\calM_{X,D}^{\mathrm{gp}}$ is the sheaf of meromorphic functions on $X$ which are holomorphic on $U$ and whose inverse is holomorphic on $U$ as well.
 For $i \in \Z$ let $\mathrm{Sym}^i_\Q(\calO_X)$ denote the $i$-th symmetric tensor sheaf on $\calO_X$, where $\calO_X$ has been interpreted as a sheaf of $\Q$-vector spaces.
 As in \cite[Section 4.4]{peters2008mixed} for integers $m$ and $p$ we define: